heremaps/postman-collections/README.md

 ## [Routing API](routing.postman_collection)

+* **Abnormal Loads** - Request a truck route for long, tall or wide vehicles
 * **Additional Route Settings** - Request a route specifying additional route settings.
+* **Alternative routes** - Request multiple alternative routes within a single request
 * **Avoiding a Form of Public Transport** - Request a public transport route avoiding rail
+* **Avoiding a specified area** - Request a route avoiding a defined area by specifying a bounding box
-* **Avoiding a specified stretch of road**- Request a route avoiding a specific road as defined by an avoidLink
+* **Avoiding a specified stretch of road** - Request a route avoiding a specific road as defined by an avoidLink
 * **Car Route from A to B** - Request a driving route between two points
-* **Changing from the metric system**- Request a route with instructional distances given in miles and yards
+* **Changing from the metric system** - Request a route with instructional distances given in miles and yards
+* **Distance-based isoline with destination as center** - Request an isoline that will reach a destination within a defined distance of travel
+* **Distance-based isoline with start as center** - Request the shape outlining the area that can be reached within a defined distance of travel
 * **Getting route information within viewbounds** - Request partial route information for maneuvers within a given area
+* **Hazardous Goods** - Request a truck route for a vehicle transporting hazardous goods
+* **Link Information for a location** - Request detailed information about a path segment in the routing network given one of its coordinates
+* **Link Information using linkId** - Request detailed information about a path segment in the routing network given a linkid
+* **Many to Many Matrix Routing** - Matrix routing request with three start points and five destinations
 * **Multi-language support** - Request route instructions in a foreign language
+* **One to Many Matrix Routing** - Simultaneously calculate route distances to multiple locations
 * **Pedestrian Route from A to B** - Request a walking route between two points
 * **Prefer/Avoid Motorways** - Request a route preferring or avoiding specific types of road
+* **Previously Calculated Route Information** - Request information about a previously calculated route
 * **Route from A to B using Public Transport** - Request a route between two points using public transport
 * **Route with an Intermediate Stop Point** - Request a route from A to B with stop at an intermediate point C
+* **Time-based isoline with destination as center** - Request an isoline that will reach a destination within a given time
+* **Time-based isoline with start point as center** - Request the shape outlining the area that can be reached within a given time
 * **Timetabled Public Transport Route** - Request a public transport route between two points specifying a departure time
+* **Toll Summary by Country** - Request a truck route with toll road summary by country
+* **Truck Route from A to B** - Request a truck route between two points
+* **Truck Route from A to B with shape information** - Request a truck route between two points including additional information
+* **Truck Route via an Intermediate Point** - Request a truck route from A to C with an additional stopover at point B
+* **Truck route trailer restrictions** - Request a truck route for a vehicle with a trailer
+* **Weight Restrictions** - Request a truck route for a heavy vehicle specifying axel or laden weights

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/58f9ba13cb3c6a214840)  [![Download Collection](https://heremaps.github.io/postman-collections/img/download.svg)](../../raw/master/routing.postman_collection)